 From April 2020/21, each PCN will be allocated a single combined maximum sum under the scheme.
-Each PCN’s ARRS Sum will be based upon the PCN’s size of the population.
+Each PCN’s ARRS Sum will be based on the PCN’s size of the population.

-PCNs will be able to recruit from a designated list of roles as they require to support delivery of the Network Contract DES:
+PCNs will be able to recruit from a designated list of roles they require to support the delivery of the Network Contract DES: